Don’t Break a Sweat – What to do about hyperhidrosis

 More radical approaches to hyperhidrosis are oral medications, which may have side effects, and surgery.
 These remedies may be a better option for those that have sweating in other areas of the body like the face or palms.

 Don’t let excessive sweating ruin your social life, career or your confidence!
-You can contact Paula Aman, PA-C at Ness Plastic Surgery for a complimentary consultation to determine if Botox for underarm sweating is right for you.
+You can contact Paula Aman, PA-C at Ness Plastic Surgery for a consultation to determine if Botox for underarm sweating is right for you.

 *Source: American Society for Dermatologic Surgery, Inc.